ooni/probe/README.rst

     ooniprobe -s

-This will explain you the risks of running ooniprobe and make sure you have understood them, afterwars it shows you the available tests.
+This will explain you the risks of running ooniprobe and make sure you have understood them, afterwards it shows you the available tests.

 To run the ooniprobe agent, instead, type::